-If it’s been 10+ days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.
+If it’s been 10+ business days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.

 Which shifts or shift types are more likely to earn tips?

 Businesses offer tips on an individual shift basis.
 This means that you may see the opportunity to earn tips indicated on some shifts, but not on others.
 If “+tips” isn’t indicated on a particular shift, it’s safe to assume there won’t be an opportunity to earn tips.

 Is it possible to receive tips on a shift that doesn’t indicate “+tips” in the description?